 These pancakes are definitely sweeter than they are savoury!
 Try swapping the sugar for Golden Caster Sugar for a more caramel-y taste.

 The traditional binder ingredient for Drop Scones.
 I don’t tend to stress to much about the size of eggs in a loaf cake, as long as they’re free-range.
 For vegan alternatives, see below.

 The moisture in your batter!
 You can use whatever milk you have to hand but for extra indulgent pancakes, opt for full-fat milk.

 A little trick from Granny; pop a little oil into your batter before cooking, as it’ll stop the pancakes drying out and they’ll keep better if you don’t finish eating the batch in one sitting.

 • Pancake Day of course!

 • Weekend breakfasts

 • Summer picnics

 - Sift the flour, salt & sugar into a large bowl.

-- Whisk the milk & eggs together in a separate bowl with a fork and gradually add to the dry ingredients whilst mixing on a medium speed.
-Once combined add the oil and mix until just combined.
+- Whisk the milk & eggs together in a separate bowl with a fork and then gradually add them to the dry ingredients whilst mixing together.
+Once combined add the oil and mix again until just combined.

 - Your pancakes are ready to flip once bubbles have started to pop on top & they appear dry.
 Using a spatula, flip the pancakes & cook the other side for around a minute or until a golden brown.